samwukong/da6_gen/README.md

 The 'dutyStatus' is either the days since the last duty (if the Service Member is available for duty) or the 'A', 'U', or 'D'

-## Rank will prioritize in this descending order: USA -> USN -> USAF

--MAJ
--LCDR
--Maj
--CPT
--LT
--Capt
--1LT
--LTJG
--1st Lt
--2LT
--ENS
--2d LT
--MSG
--SCPO
--SFC
--CPO
--MSgt
--SSG
--PO1
--TSgt
--SGT
--PO2
--SSgt
--CPL
--PO3
--SPC
--SrA
--PFC
--SN
--A1C
--PV2
--SA
--Amn
--PVT
--SR
--AB
+## Rank will prioritize in this descending order:

+USA -> USN -> USAF

+- MAJ
+- LCDR
+- Maj
+- CPT
+- LT
+- Capt
+- 1LT
+- LTJG
+- 1st Lt
+- 2LT
+- ENS
+- 2d LT
+- MSG
+- SCPO
+- SFC
+- CPO
+- MSgt
+- SSG
+- PO1
+- TSgt
+- SGT
+- PO2
+- SSgt
+- CPL
+- PO3
+- SPC
+- SrA
+- PFC
+- SN
+- A1C
+- PV2
+- SA
+- Amn
+- PVT
+- SR
+- AB